YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - Teardrop attack.  attempts to make a computer resource unavailable by flooding a network or server with requests and data
 - APDoS. advanced persistent DoS.  persist for weeks
 - Smurf. distributed denial-of-service.
 ICMP.
 - Fraggle attack. distributed denial-of-service.
-UDP.
+UDP. an amplification attack
 - bonk attack: sends fragmented UDP packets to a Windows system, may cause the system to crash, DoS
 - Yo-yo. aimed at cloud-hosted. attack until a cloud-hosted service scales outwards. when scales back down, the attack resumes,
 - XOIC. a ddos tool.